-Table 5.5 provides the types of warning clauses and example text to be adapted into warning clauses.
-These warning clauses should be taken as example only and are taken from Appendix A of the ENCG which also states:

-"A warning clause is not considered a form of noise mitigation.
+Table 5.7 provides the types of warning clauses and text to be adapted into warning clauses.
+These warning clauses are based on those included in Appendix A of the ENCG which also states: "A warning clause is not considered a form of noise mitigation.
 It is not acceptable therefore to use warning clauses in place of physical noise control measures to identify an excess over the MOE or City noise limits."